AIR-Bench/AIR-Bench/docs/data_generation.md

 ### Domain & Language
 AIR-Bench is targeting at automatically generating testing data without human intervention.
 Therefore, it is able to instantly support the evaluation of new domains at a very small cost with the help of LLMs.

-As for the initial version `AIR-Bench_24.04`, we've covered 8 domains (including Wiki, Web, Healthcare, Law, Arxiv, News, Finance, Book) and 2 languages (including English and Chinese).
+As for the initial version `AIR-Bench_24.04`, we’ve covered 8 domains (including Wiki, Web, Healthcare, Law, Arxiv, News, Finance, Book) and 2 languages (including English and Chinese).
+There are 28 datasets in total.

+As for the latest version `AIR-Bench_24.05`, we’ve covered 9 domains (including Wiki, Web, Healthcare, Law, Arxiv, News, Finance, Book, Science) and 13 languages (including English, Chinese, Spanish, French, German, Russian, Japanese, Korean, Arabic, Persian, Indonesian, Hindi, Bengali).
+There are 69 datasets in total.

 ### Pipeline